 - 1. If a parolee is convicted of and incarcerated for a new crime in a jurisdiction outside of the Nevada Board of Parole Commissioners authority (federal, out of state, tribal, etc.), the time during which the prisoner is incarcerated in the other jurisdiction is not time served on his or her term of imprisonment in this state, until the completion of the sentence imposed in the other jurisdiction (if the new offense was committed on or after March 16, 1999). - 2.
 Upon notification of a new conviction outside the jurisdiction of the Nevada Board of Parole Commissioners jurisdiction, the Division of Parole and Probation will provide any pertinent documents to the parolee and advise them of their rights.
 Upon receipt of a signed waiver, the Division of Parole and Probation will schedule a parole violation hearing as soon as practical, the timing of which should not exceed 60 days from the date of receipt of the signed waiver.
-If the parolee refuses to sign a waiver, they will be scheduled for an in-person parole violation hearing within 60 days of being returned to the custody of the NDOC. - 3.
-If the parolee waives their right to an in-person violation hearing, the Board may: - a.
+If the parolee refuses to sign a waiver, they will be scheduled for an in-person parole violation hearing within 60 days of being returned to the custody of the NDOC.

+- 3. If the parolee waives their right to an in-person violation hearing, the Board may: - a.
 Take action to revoke the parole of the prisoner immediately and allow the time during which the prisoner is incarcerated in the other jurisdiction to be time served on his or her imprisonment term in this state; - b.
-Take action to revoke the parole of the prisoner at a later date that the Board specifies and allow the time during which the prisoner is incarcerated in the other jurisdiction after the date on which parole is revoked to be time served on his or her imprisonment in this state; - Take action to continue the parole of the prisoner immediately and allow the parole of the prisoner to run concurrently with the time served in the other jurisdiction; - d.
-Take action to continue the parole of the prisoner at a later date that the Board specifies and allow the parole of the prisoner to run concurrently with the time served in the other jurisdiction after the date on which parole is continued; or
+Take action to revoke the parole of the prisoner at a later date that the Board specifies and allow the time during which the prisoner is incarcerated in the other jurisdiction after the date on which parole is revoked to be time served on his or her imprisonment in this state; - c.
+Take action to continue the parole of the prisoner immediately and allow the parole of the prisoner to run concurrently with the time served in the other jurisdiction; - d.
+Take action to continue the parole of the prisoner at a later date that the Board specifies and allow the parole of the prisoner to run concurrently with the time served in the other jurisdiction after the date on which parole is continued; or - e.

-- e.
 Take no action at all.
-If the Board chooses to take no action, the parolee will not earn time on the Nevada sentence and will be scheduled to appear before the Board for an in-person Parole Violation Hearing within 60 days of their return to the NDOC.
-For inmates serving a life sentence of parole, the Board will generally take No Action at the scheduled in absentia violation hearing.
-As such, the Division should only schedule a parole violation hearing for anyone serving a life sentence once the parolee has been returned to the custody of the Nevada Department of Corrections. - 4.
+If the Board chooses to take no action, the parolee will not earn time on the Nevada sentence and will be scheduled to appear before the Board for an in-person Parole Violation Hearing within 60 days of their return to the NDOC. - 4.
 Once the Board has determined the appropriate action, the Division of Parole and Probation will advise the parolee of the Board's decision and provide a copy of the Board's action to the parolee.